meihonggao/GAE-LGA/README.md

   >Process lnc_pcg_net.txt to lnc_pcg_net.csv

 ## Results
- * 1    #Experimental results of Dataset1
+ * 1    Experimental results on the LncRNA2Target dataset
- * 2    #Experimental results of Dataset2
+ * 2    Experimental results on the LncTarD dataset
- * 3    #Experimental results of Dataset3
+ * 3    Experimental results on the NPInter dataset